|

 * Symptomatic paroxysmal Atrial Fibrillation (AF) who, in the opinion of the investigator, are candidates for catheter ablation for AF

-* Refractory, intolerant, or contraindicated to Class I/III antiarrhythmic drugs (AAD)
+* Refractory (that is, ineffective, not tolerated, or not desired) or contraindicated to at least one Class I/III antiarrhythmic drugs (AAD)

 * Willing and capable of providing consent